 Proof of income or benefits

-• Recent bank statements showing income.
+• Recent bank statements showing your income is under £31,000

-• Award letters for any benefits you receive.
+• Award letters for any benefits you receive

 Energy bills